-Regardless of being tensile or compressional, the minimum amount of stresses were in PDL, bone, and finally in the root, respectively.
-The reason could be that elastic modulus of Dl is less than that of bone and tooth.
-In addition, as the stress is applied directly on the crown, so the amount of stress in tooth is higher than that in bone and PDL.
-These results are in contrast to Viecilli, McGuinnes, Tanne, and Puente (3, 4, 8, 9), as the least stress was seen in these studies.
-However, it is in consistent with Hemanth (10).
-Nevertheless, in studies conducted by Burrstone, Koeimy, Mulligan, and Tharaw, the amount of stress in bone, periodontal, and root was found equal (8), since mathematical models were utilized in them; while, we have used a 3-dimentional model in the present study.
+Regardless of being tensile or compressional, the minimum amount of stress was in the PDL, bone, and, finally, in the root.
+The reason could be that the elastic modulus of Dl is less than that of bone and tooth.
+In addition, as the stress is applied directly on the crown, the amount of stress in the tooth is higher than that in the bone and PDL.
+These results are in contrast to Viecilli, McGuinnes, Tanne, and Puente, (3, 4, 8, 9) as the least stress was seen in these studies.
+However, it is in consistent with Hemanth.
+(10) Nevertheless, in studies conducted by Burrstone, Koeimy, Mulligan, and Tharaw, the amount of stress in the bone, periodontal, and root were found to be equal, (8) since mathematical models were utilized; while, in this study, we used a three-dimensional model.

-Our study showed that cervical region of the root and the areas close to alveolar crest are among the main areas of stress concentration.
-It is in consistent with previous findings and can justify the analysis of root and alveolar bone in this area, provided in Reitman and Storey.
-But the distinctive point in our study was that no stress concentration was seen in apex area.
-While, according to the studies conducted by McGuinness, Williams, Sakuda, Tanne, and Puente the tip of apex was a point with the maximum amount of stress (3, 4, 8, 11, and 12).
+Our study showed that the cervical region of the root and the areas close to the alveolar crest are among the main areas of stress concentration.
+This is in consistent with previous findings and can justify the analysis of the root and alveolar bone in this area, provided in Reitman and Storey.
+However, the distinctive point in our study was that no stress concentration was seen in the apex area.
+While, according to the studies conducted by McGuinness, Williams, Sakuda, Tanne, and Puente, the tip of the apex was a point with the maximum amount of stress.
+(3, 4, 8, 11, and 12)

-In this study, the amount of principal stresses in PDL was very similar to that in Tanne and Bantleon (3).
+In this study, the amount of principal stresses in the PDL was very similar to that in Tanne and Bantleon.
+(3)

-The pattern of stress distribution in the labial surface, root, periodontal ligament, and bone was tensile, and in the lingual surface was compressional, which were in consistent with previous studies.
-The stress range in labial and lingual surfaces was greater than mesial and distal surfaces.
-Since in these regions, the stresses are mostly transmitted in form of shear stresses from the tooth to PDL and then to the bones which was in consistent with previous studies.
+The pattern of stress distribution in the labial surface, root, periodontal ligament, and bone was tensile, and in the lingual surface it was compressional, which was in consistent with previous studies.
+The stress range in the labial and lingual surfaces was greater than for the mesial and distal surfaces.
+This is because, in these regions, the stress is mostly transmitted in the form of shear stress from the tooth to the PDL and then to the bones, which was in consistent with previous studies.

-The distribution of stress was smoother in compact and cancellous bones than in the tooth and PDL, as stress transmission is done via a soft material such as PDL.
+The distribution of stress was smoother in the compact and cancellous bones than in the tooth and PDL, as stress transmission is done via a soft material, such as PDL.
 These findings were in consistent with Tanne and Cobo.

 In the present study, the designed model had an asymmetric geometry in which the ridges and grooves were considered according to dental anatomy.
-In addition, one of the shortcomings of FEM is that the existence of such areas causes the stress concentration as prominent areas and curves do not give stress the opportunity for rapid changes.
-But, according to Saint-Venant’s principle, FEM was reliable except for stress-concentrated areas.
+In addition, one of the shortcomings of FEM is that the existence of such areas causes the concentration of stress, as prominent areas and curves do not allow stress the opportunity for rapid change.
+However, according to Saint-Venant’s principle, FEM is reliable except for stress-concentrated areas.

 Conclusion:

-To decrease the amount of stress in stress concentration points in torque movement, 7 N of force and 8 N.mm of torque should be used.
+To decrease the amount of stress in the stress concentration points in torque movement, 7 N of force and 8 N.mm of torque should be used.

-The maximum stress is concentrated in PDL, and the stress distribution is heterogeneous.
+The maximum stress is concentrated in the PDL, and the stress distribution is heterogeneous.

-The maximum stress in root was in cervical area rather than apex
+The maximum stress in the root was in the cervical area rather than the apex